Cycling74/min-api/doc/GuideToThreading.md

  |
 ```

 If the number handling of the `acme.square` object is deferred then the output of the patcher will be *not what a user expects*.
-In this case the `+` object will process on the scheduler thread, triggered by the counter, and the input it receives from `acme.square` will almost certainly (though maybe occassionally not) be a previous output of the square because the operation has differed and offloaded to a different thread.
+In this case the `+` object will process on the scheduler thread, triggered by the counter, and the input it receives from `acme.square` will almost certainly (though maybe occassionally not) be a previous output of the square because the operation has deferred and offloaded to a different thread.

 In this case an "agnostic" approach seems ideal.
 But it isn't always ideal.
 Consider the scenario where `acme.square` is actually a working on a list that it maintains internally.
 An attribute determines the length of the list.
 While this patcher is running (in the scheduler thread) a user changes the length of the list in the object inspector. **Max crashes** as the scheduler accesses memory that is being reallocated.
 Or worse, memory is corrupted and some strange behavior happens in a random part of the patcher at an undetermined moment in the future.